postgrespro/pg_variables/README.md

 `pgv_set(package text, name text, value anyarray, is_transactional bool default false)` | `void` `pgv_get(package text, name text, var_type anyarray, strict bool default true)` | `anyarray`

+`pgv_set` arguments:
+- `package` - name of the package, it will be created if it doesn't exist.
+- `name` - name of the variable, it will be created if it doesn't exist.
+`pgv_set` fails if the variable already exists and its transactionality doesn't match `is_transactional` argument.
+- `value` - new value for the variable. `pgv_set` fails if the variable already exists and its type doesn't match new value's type.
+- `is_transactional` - transactionality of the newly created variable, by default it is false.

+`pgv_get` arguments:
+- `package` - name of the existing package.
+If the package doesn't exist result depends on `strict` argument: if it is false then `pgv_get` returns NULL otherwise it fails.
+- `name` - name of the the existing variable.
+If the variable doesn't exist result depends on `strict` argument: if it is false then `pgv_get` returns NULL otherwise it fails.
+- `var_type` - type of the existing variable.
+It is necessary to pass it to get correct return type.
+- `strict` - pass false if `pgv_get` shouldn't raise an error if a variable or a package didn't created before, by default it is true.

 ## **Deprecated** scalar variables functions

 ### Integer variables